Size28 inches (71 cm)

 - The male has large prominent tubercles on the snout, head, anal, and caudal fins during the spawning season.

-- The diet of the robust redhorse sucker consists of aquatic insects, native bivalves and the invasive Asian clam.
+- Aquatic insects, native bivalves and the invasive Asian clam.

 - Wild populations of the robust redhorse sucker are now known to exist only in several rivers in Georgia, North Carolina and South Carolina.